MapColonies/shared-images/nginx-s3-gateway/example/README.md

 # Example Deployment with Docker Compose**

-In the `examples` folder, you'll find a Docker Compose file (`docker-compose.yml`) along with NGINX configuration files (`nginx.conf` and `default.conf`) and redis configuration files (key handling files).
+In the `example` folder, you'll find a Docker Compose file (`docker-compose.yml`) along with NGINX configuration files (`nginx.conf` and `default.conf`) and redis configuration files (key handling files).
 This example demonstrates a simplified deployment of NGINX-S3-Gateway with Redis integration.

 ### Prerequisites